 15. See performance history Seeing your achievements (performances) visually build up is a great motivator!

 16. Playing through repertoire It’s great knowing you have a lot of songs in your arsenal to show off whenever!

-17. Celebration animations The animation changes every time, so there’s something to look forward to!
+17. Celebration animations The animation when you finish practice changes every time, so there’s something to look forward to!

 18. Set short term goals …and give prizes for reaching them.

-19. Set intermediate goals …and give prizes and announcement for reaching them.
+19. Set intermediate goals …and give prizes and announcements for reaching them.